 This project will assess the dynamics of SDG localization in the City of Cape Town to gain a better understanding of the challenges and opportunities for SDG implementation at the subnational level.

-Sylvia Croese is an urban sociologist and the PEAK Urban research officer at the African Centre for Cities.
-Her current research focuses on the governance, localisation and implementation of global urban development policy, particularly the Sustainable Development Goals, and its interface with urban research.
+Sylvia Croese is an urban sociologist, previously based at the African Centre for Cities.
+Her research focuses on the governance, localisation and implementation of global urban development policy, particularly the Sustainable Development Goals, and its interface with urban research.